-In the event of device failure at sea, the vessel is required to notify Fisheries New Zealand as soon as practicable.
-Upon notification the vessel will either be ordered to port or will be issued a direction to continue to fish.
-A direction is issued for a specific time period and once back at port the vessel must have their GPR unit fixed prior to any future trips.
+In the event of device failure at sea, the vessel is required to notify Fisheries New Zealand as soon as practicably.
+Upon notification the vessel will either be ordered to port or will be issued a direction notice to continue to fish.
+A direction is issued for a specific time period and once back at port, the vessel must have their GPR unit fixed prior to any future trips.
+In some cases, Fisheries Compliance can corroborate vessel GPR separately through Automatic Identification System (AIS) data.

-During the 2019/20 fishing season, there were eight occurrences of a vessel's VMS systems failing in New Zealand's southern bluefin tuna fleet.
-All these failures occurred within New Zealand's exclusive economic zone, and the directives or exemptions that were issued by compliance officers in response lasted an average of five days.
+During the 2020/21 fishing season, the Ministry for Primary Industries issued 10 direction notices for SBT vessels which had reported a VMS unit failure.
+All these failures occurred within New Zealand's exclusive economic zone, and the directives were issued by Fisheries Compliance Officers.